Githaiga22/Githaiga22/README.md

 - 👯 I’m looking to collaborate on ...
 AI agents
 - 🤔 I’m looking for help with ...
 Rust Programmer
 - 💬 Ask me about ...
-Blockchain Development
+Polkadot, Lisk, Ethereum, KRNL
 - 📫 How to reach me: [Twitter](https://x.com/robinsoncodes)
 - 😄 Pronouns: ... [$ETH lawyer](https://x.com/SantiagoDevRel/status/1888895595550486936?t=BBrPmN1DZkiRIj9QsB3oxA&s=19)
 - ⚡ Fun fact: ...
 When i grow up i wanted to be a lawyer😢 but ended up as an "$ETH Lawyer" 🤣🤣